British Real Photograph postcard in the Picturegoer Series, London, no. 224.

 Yoshiwara

-The next 15 years Sessue Hayakawa performed in New York, in Europe and in Japan.
-In France, he starred in La bataille/The Battle (Sessue Hayakawa, Édouard-Émile Violet, 1923), a popular melodrama spiced with martial arts.
+For the next 15 years, Sessue Hayakawa performed in New York, in Europe and in Japan.
+In France, he starred in La bataille/The Battle (Sessue Hayakawa, Édouard-Émile Violet, 1923), a popular melodrama spiced with Martial Arts.
 He also appeared in the French crime drama J'ai tué!/I Have Killed (Roger Lion, 1924) with Huguette Duflos.

 In the UK, he made Sen Yan's Devotion (A.E.
 Coleby, 1924) and The Great Prince Shan (A.E.
 Coleby, 1924) with Ivy Duke.
 In 1925, he wrote a novel, The Bandit Prince, and adapted it into a short play.
 In 1930, he performed in Samurai, a one-act play written especially for him, for Great Britain's King George V and Queen Mary,

 In 1931 Hayakawa returned to Hollywood to make his talking-picture debut playing Fu Manchu in Daughter of the Dragon (Lloyd Corrigan 1931), featuring Anna May Wong.
-Sound revealed that he had a heavy accent, and his acting got poor reviews.
+The sound film revealed that he had a heavy accent, and his acting got poor reviews.

 He returned to Japan where he made a series of films before once again going to France.
 There he made the geisha melodrama Yoshiwara (Max Ophüls, 1937) with Pierre Richard-Willm.
-He also appeared in a French remake of The Cheat called Forfaiture (Marcel L'Herbier, 1937), playing the same role that over 20 year earlier had made him one of the biggest stars in the world.
+He also appeared in a French remake of The Cheat called Forfaiture/Forfeiture (Marcel L'Herbier, 1937), playing the same role that over 20 years earlier had made him one of the biggest stars in the world.

 German postcard by Ross Verlag, no. 6403/1, 1931-1932.
 Photo: Paramount.
 Publicity still for Daughter of the Dragon (Lloyd Corrigan, 1931) with Anna May Wong.